- Side Effects

+Lactobacillus acidophilus is an acid producing bacteria that is available in dietary supplements to restore the normal intestinal flora.
 Lactobacillus acidophilus is used to help re-establish the normal gut or intestinal flora.
 It is used to restore intestinal flora, the loss of which may be caused by antibiotic treatment and is associated with diarrhea.

 What is the dosage for Lactobacillus acidophilus?

-Adults: Dosing varies by manufacturer.
+- Adults: Dosing varies by manufacturer.
 Some dosing examples include 1 to 2 capsules daily; 8 oz of yogurt twice daily; or 1 to 10 billion colony forming units (CFU) daily divided in 3 to 4 doses.

-Take at least 2 hours after receiving an antibiotic and continue for several days after stopping antibiotic treatment.
+- Take at least 2 hours after receiving an antibiotic and continue for several days after stopping antibiotic treatment.

-Which drugs or supplements interact with Lactobacillus acidophilus?
+Which drugs interact with Lactobacillus acidophilus?